How to build a pizza oven

 Building a Pizza Oven

-If you follow the right guide, it becomes fairly easy to construct a pizza oven.
-It has a few basic parts that enable the oven to function properly.
+If you follow the right guide it becomes fairly easy to construct a pizza oven.
+The structure has a few basic parts that enable the oven to function properly.
 All these parts are important and should be carefully constructed.
 The parts of a pizza oven include:

 Selection of a pizza oven site should take into consideration a number of issues including: